ckrivacic/bmi219_autoencoder/README.md

 ![full_batch](default_layers/latent_lr_0.0005_fullbatch.png)

-The best model (lr=0.0005, converged, Adam optimizer, ReLU) had better separation but still had some trouble areas with numbers that are close to several others in apperance.
+The best model (in terms of loss conergence) (lr=0.0005, converged, Adam optimizer, ReLU) had better separation overall but still had some trouble areas with numbers that are close to several others in apperance, such as issues clustering threes in latent space.

 ![best](default_layers/latent_lr_0.0005.png)